nguyensjsu/fa21-202-backend-beasts/individual_journals/mayank_garg.md

 * Design a basic CRC and Class Diagram
 * Code implementation

+### XP core value
+#### Respect
+In today's meeting we worked together and finalized the game idea to build and the features to implement.

 ## Week 2 (08/11/2021 - 14/11/2021)

 ### Tasks completed this week